-On the weekend of the 4 and 5 September, The Cure Parkinson’s Trust (CPT) supporter Alex Green took on the fantastic challenge of running 102 miles of the Cotswold Way raising vital funds and awareness of our pioneering Parkinson’s research.
+On the weekend of the 4 and 5 September, Cure Parkinson’s supporter Alex Green (pictured below) took on the fantastic challenge of running 102 miles of the Cotswold Way raising vital funds and awareness of our pioneering Parkinson’s research.

 Alex decided to take on this amazing challenge in memory of his Nan, who had Parkinson’s.
 He said: